-Afghanistan crisis: Biden says no American will be left behind in Kabul
+Afghanistan crisis: Biden says US troops may stay past withdrawal deadline

 - Oops!Something went wrong.Please try again later.

-US President Joe Biden has said US troops may stay in Afghanistan beyond his withdrawal deadline, as armed Taliban fighters kept desperate evacuees from reaching Kabul's airport.
+US President Joe Biden says US troops may stay in Afghanistan beyond his planned 31 August withdrawal date to help evacuate Americans.

+There have been chaotic scenes at Kabul Airport as foreign powers seek to get their citizens home.

+President Biden again defended his handling of Afghanistan, where the Taliban have capitalised on the US pulling out to sweep to power.

+He told US broadcaster ABC News he didn't think he'd made any mistakes.

+"The idea that somehow there's a way to have gotten out without chaos ensuing, I don't know how that happens," he said.

-Mr Biden wants US troops out by the end of this month, but up to 15,000 US citizens are stranded in the country.
+Mr Biden had wanted US forces out by the end of this month, but up to 15,000 US citizens are stranded in the country.

-The US president told ABC News the turmoil in Kabul was unavoidable.

-Foreign governments are ramping up the airlift of Western citizens and Afghans who worked with them.
+Washington has pledged to evacuate all remaining American citizens, along with 50-65,000 Afghans - such as former translators for the US military.

 About 4,500 US troops are in temporary control of Karzai International Airport in the nation's capital, but Taliban fighters and checkpoints ring the perimeter.

-Asked by ABC if he would acknowledge any mistakes in the chaotic withdrawal, Mr Biden said: "No."

-He added: "The idea that somehow there's a way to have gotten out without chaos ensuing, I don't know how that happens."
+The Taliban are blocking Afghans from entering the airport without travel documents - but even those with valid authorisation have struggled.

-Mr Biden was also asked about images that went viral this week of Afghans falling from an American military plane as it gained altitude over Kabul.
+In his interview, Mr Biden was asked about images that went viral this week of Afghans falling from an American military plane as it gained altitude over Kabul.

-The US president grew defensive, saying: "That was four days ago, five days ago!"
+"What I thought was... we have to gain control of this.
+We have to move this more quickly.
+We have to move in a way in which we can take control of that airport.
+And we did," he said.

+On helping US citizens stuck in Afghanistan, he said "if there's American citizens left, we're gonna stay till we get them all out".

 Mr Biden was pressed on his assessment only last month that a Taliban takeover of the country was "highly unlikely".